scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 **Announcing Seemingly Desirable Path Segments** <br>
-An adversary who wants to attract traffic from its customers can forward PCBs received from its providers to its customers enriched with metadata.
+An adversary who wants to attract traffic from downstream ASes (as seen from the ISD core) can forward PCBs received from upstream ASes to downstream ASes enriched with metadata.
 Although this metadata is signed and thus attributable to the adversary, the recipient cannot directly verify the accuracy of the data itself.
 Therefore, the adversary can add fake metadata that makes the PCB seem desirable.
-If such an adversary-announced path complies with the policy of the customer ASes, the corresponding PCB may be added as one of the paths available to the endpoint.
+If such an adversary-announced path complies with the policy of the downstream ASes, the corresponding PCB may be added as one of the paths available to the endpoint.
 At this point, the endpoint may select such a path traversing the adversary for communication.

-Although it is difficult to prevent an adversary from performing the above behavior in the control plane, the issue may be solved naturally in the date plane: If the metadata in the PCBs does not match the measurements/characteristics of the corresponding path in the data plane, or high loss rates are experienced, endpoints or customer ASes can and may easily move to other paths with better quality.
+Although it is difficult to prevent an adversary from performing the above behavior in the control plane, the issue may be solved naturally in the date plane: If the metadata in the PCBs does not match the measurements/characteristics of the corresponding path in the data plane, or high loss rates are experienced, endpoints or downstream ASes can and may easily move to other paths with better quality.

 **Announcing Large Numbers of Path Segments** <br>
 A variant of the previous attack is possible if the adversary controls multiple (at least two) ASes.
 The adversary can create a large number of links between the ASes under its control, which do not necessarily correspond to physical links.
-This allows the adversary to multiply the number of PCBs forwarded to its customers.
-This in turn increases the chance that one or several of these forwarded PCBs are selected by downstream ASes.
+This allows the adversary to multiply the number of PCBs forwarded to its downstream neighbor ASes.
+This in turn increases the chance that one or several of these forwarded PCBs are selected by the downstream ASes.

 In general, the number of PCBs that an adversary can announce this way scales exponentially with the number of consecutive ASes the adversary controls.
 However, this also decreases their chance of being chosen by a downstream AS for PCB dissemination or by an endpoint for path construction, as these relatively long paths have to compete with other, shorter paths.
-Furthermore, both endpoints and customer ASes can detect bad-quality paths in the data plane and switch to better paths.
+Furthermore, both endpoints and downstream ASes can detect bad-quality paths in the data plane and switch to better paths.

 **Wormhole Attack** <br>
-A malicious AS M1 can send a PCB not only to their customers, but also out-of-band to another, colluding malicious AS M2.
-This creates new segments to M2 and their customers, which may not correspond to actual paths in the network topology.
+A malicious AS M1 can send a PCB not only to their downstream neighbor ASes, but also out-of-band to another, colluding malicious AS M2.
+This creates new segments to M2 and M2's downstream neighbor ASes, which may not correspond to actual paths in the network topology.
 Similarly, a fake path can be announced through a fake peering link and attract traffic even across ISDs.

 Without specific prevention mechanisms, these so-called wormhole attacks are unavoidable in routing.
 The current implementation of SCION does not provide wormhole prevention mechanisms (yet).